Donnie Darko: Plot

 With Rose in Los Angeles and Eddie away for business, Donnie and Elizabeth hold a Halloween costume party to celebrate Elizabeth's acceptance to Harvard.
-At the party, Gretchen arrives distraught as her mother has gone missing, and she and Donnie make love for the first time.
+At the party, Gretchen arrives distraught as her mother has gone missing, and she and Donnie have sex for the first time.
 When Donnie realizes that Frank's prophesied end of the world is only hours away, he takes Gretchen and two other friends to see Sparrow.
-Instead of Sparrow, they find two high school bullies, Seth and Ricky, who were trying to rob Sparrow's home.
-Donnie, Seth, and Ricky get into a fight in the road in front of her house, just as Sparrow was returning home.
-An oncoming car swerves to avoid Sparrow and runs over Gretchen, killing her.
+Instead of Sparrow, they find two high school bullies, Seth and Ricky, who are trying to rob Sparrow's home.
+Donnie, Seth, and Ricky fight in the road in front of her house just as Sparrow returns home.
+The bullies and Donnie's two friends leave when an oncoming car runs over Gretchen, killing her.
 The driver turns out to be Elizabeth's boyfriend, Frank Anderson, wearing the same rabbit costume from Donnie's visions.
-Donnie shoots Frank in the eye with his father's gun, and walks home carrying Gretchen's body.
+Angered, and realizing what's happening, Donnie shoots Frank in the right eye with his father's gun and walks home carrying Gretchen's body.

-Donnie returns home as a vortex forms over his house.
-He borrows one of his parents' cars, loads Gretchen's body into it, and drives to a nearby ridge that overlooks town.
-There, he watches as the plane carrying Rose and the dance troupe home from Los Angeles gets caught in the vortex's wake, which violently rips off one of its engines, and sends it back in time.
+Donnie returns home in the morning as a vortex forms over his house.
+He borrows one of his parents' cars, loads Gretchen's body into it, and drives to a nearby ridge that overlooks the town.
+There, he watches as the plane carrying Rose and the dance troupe home from Los Angeles gets caught in the vortex's wake, violently ripping off one of its engines and sending it back in time.
 Events of the previous 28 days unwind.
-Donnie wakes up in his bedroom, recognizes the date is October 2, and laughs as the jet engine falls into his bedroom, crushing him.
+Donnie wakes up in his bedroom, recognizes the date is October 2, and laughs as the jet engine falls into his bedroom, killing him.
 Around town, those whose lives Donnie would have touched wake up from troubled dreams.
-Gretchen rides by the Darko home the next morning, and learns of Donnie's death.
-Gretchen and Rose exchange glances and wave as if they know each other, but cannot remember from where.
+Gretchen rides by the Darko home the following day and learns of Donnie's death.
+Gretchen asks the neighbor, "What was his name?"
+Gretchen and Rose exchange glances and wave as if they know each other but cannot remember from where.